 This should not be your position when things get tough in your marriage.
 These are the moments when your marriage vows should be at the forefront of your mind.
 This is the moment when everything that you make a covenant about is tested.
-So you thought that this moment will never come, well you are wrong they happen to every marriage.
-If your marriage was never tested and you are going through now welcome we have been there.
-If you have never been through anything that tests your marriage be prepared it will come.
-Let me just caution you that problems in married do not always mean infidelity, cheating, etc. It can be anything you just don’t know what it will be and no one is ever prepared for what is going to happen.
+So you thought that this moment would never come, well you are wrong; they happen to every marriage.
+If your marriage was never tested and you are going through now, welcome, we have been there.
+If you have never been through anything that tests your marriage, be prepared; it will come.
+Let me just caution you that problems in marriage do not always mean infidelity, cheating, etc. It can be anything; you just don’t know what it will be, and no one is ever prepared for what is going to happen.
 No one is expecting anything to happen.
-When problems do comes there should be no running back to your father and MAMA.
-The reasons why you leave in the first place you wanted a family of your own so you leave your mom and dad get married and cleave to each other.
+When problems do come, there should be no running back to your father and MAMA.
+The reasons why you leave in the first place is because you want a family of your own, so you leave your mom and dad, get married, and cleave to each other.

-The reason you left home in the first place is you wanted to spend the rest of your life with each other.
-She is now your responsibility, he is now your problem it’s your job to help each other fix it.
+The reason you left home in the first place is because you wanted to spend the rest of your life with each other.
+She is now your responsibility, he is now your problem, and it’s your job to help each other fix it.

-I have news for both of you, Go figure things out.
-You don’t have the right to walk away unless you have exhausted everything you have got and some more and yet some more.
+I have news for both of you: Go figure things out.
+You don’t have the right to walk away unless you have exhausted everything you have gotten and some more and yet some more.
 Did you pray to God and ask him for help?
-Did you own up to your responsibility and the role you play why you are here?
+Did you own up to your responsibility and the role you play as to why you are here?
 Did you seek advice and talk about your problems?
 Did you attack the problem or you both set up to attack and destroy each other?

 I need to ask both of you a question.
 How did you get here?
 What started it?
-Have you considered that it is impossible for any marital problem to just happen over night?
-Where there is a cause there is an effect and each person must take responsibility for the problem in a marriage?
-The Bible says and the two shall become one flesh.
+Have you considered that it is impossible for any marital problem to just happen overnight?
+Where there is a cause, there is an effect, and each person must take responsibility for the problems in a marriage?
+The Bible says “and the two shall become one flesh”.
 You are no more two but one.
 It takes two people to get married but only ONE to get a divorce.
-Which one of you decided to file?
+Which one of (have) you decided to file?
 Who is it that decided to walk away?
 What are you walking away to?
-Why are you leaving without closers?
-How can you start the next chapter of your life before finding out if this chapter is one hundred percent close?
+Why are you leaving without closure?
+How can you start the next chapter of your life before finding out if this chapter is one hundred percent closed?

-Let me pause for a moment and say this to you, divorce will end your marriage but it did not cause it.
-If divorce is not the cause of your marital problems why are you allowing divorce to end it when you need to figure things out first?
-It is better to try and fail than fail without trying.
+Let me pause for a moment and say this to you: divorce will end your marriage but it did not cause it.
+If divorce is not the cause of your marital problems, why are you allowing divorce to end it, when you need to figure things out first?
+It is better to try and fail than to fail without trying.

-Don’t allow your emotion and rational thinking to cloud your judgment.
-Don’t make a permanent decision base on your temporary or vicious cycle of hatred and rage.
+Don’t allow your emotions and rational thinking to cloud your judgment.
+Don’t make a permanent decision based on your temporary or vicious cycle of hatred and rage.

-Let me pray for you, Father in the name of Jesus I pray for everyone who is going through hardship in his or her marriage.
+Let me pray for you.
+Father, in the name of Jesus, I pray for everyone who is going through hardship in his or her marriage.
 I am asking you to bless them in Jesus name.
-Help them to know that their spouse is not the enemy in the marriage the devil is and he will use their spouse to create chaos in our marriage so they can destroy each other marriage.
+Help them to know that their spouse is not the enemy in the marriage; the devil is, and he will use their spouse to create chaos in their marriage so they can destroy each other marriage.
 I pray that you will help them to know that if they trust you with their marriage, you can help them through the Holy Spirit and your Word.
-In Jesus name Amen.
+In Jesus name, Amen.